ilevd/hicosql/README.md

 As you can see the library also supports some simple operations like: *, /, +, -, and other Clojure functions.
 Such calls will be executed only once.
-Notice, for now it resolve Clojure functions only if it is on the first position in the list, just after the open bracket `(`.
+Notice, for now it resolves Clojure functions only if it is on the first position in the list, just after the open bracket `(`.